WGTZ: MOR (1959–1972)

-Easy listening (1972-1979)
+Easy listening (1972–1979)

-After the station was acquired, the calls were changed to WJAI (for "Jai-Alai" a popular game in Florida.)
-Great Trails purchase of the station did not include the existing studio.
-Stan Coning obliged by constructing a temporary studio in the basement of his home in Eaton; the quirky studio consisted of a rack along the left wall with aged broadcasting gear, an ancient Gates "Yard" audio board in front, a washer/dryer and toilet along the back wall.
+After the station was acquired, the call letters were changed to WJAI (for Jai Alai, a popular betting game in Florida).
+Great Trails' purchase of the station did not include the existing studio.
+Stan Coning obliged by constructing a temporary studio in the basement of his home in Eaton.
+The quirky studio consisted of a rack along the left wall with aged broadcasting gear, an ancient Gates "Yard" audio board in front, a washer/dryer and toilet along the back wall.
 Access to the basement studio was through a windowed sliding door.
 WJAI-FM remained at this location for nearly three years.
-Coning was employed as the on-site engineer, Program Director John Robertson rarely visited the studios, maintaining his Dayton, Ohio address.
-Robertson was a former WING-Dayton on-air personality, promoted to managing the station and its low-maintenance format.
+Coning was employed as the on-site engineer.

+Program director John Robertson rarely visited the studios, remaining at the WING studios in Dayton.
+Robertson was a former WING on-air personality, promoted to managing the FM station and its largely automated format.
 Robertson hired Doug Ritter (Doug Ritterling) as one of WJAI's first announcers.
 Ritter was only 16 years of age.
-Ritter later became a news anchor at WING-Dayton.
+Ritter later became a newscaster at WING.
 Great Trails' purchase of WJAI was motivated by a possibility of a transmitter power increase, and access to the much larger Dayton market.
-The power increase was finally approved by the FCC after a prolonged legal battle with owners of two Dayton stations; the owners protested establishment of a new competing station in the Dayton market.
+The power increase was finally approved by the FCC after a prolonged legal battle with owners of two Dayton stations.
+The owners of those stations protested establishment of a new competing station in the Dayton market.

 WJAI's first "official" studios were moved to a movie theater which had been converted to an office building at the corner of Somers and North Barron streets in downtown Eaton.

-Country (1979-1982)
+Country (1979–1982)

-The beautiful music continued under the new nickname "WJ-93" until 1979, when it switched to country music giving competition to WONE (AM) in Dayton and WBZI in Xenia (then at 95.3 FM).
-By this time, Kim Faris was on board doing mid-days as one of the first women DJs in the Dayton market area.
+The beautiful music continued under the new nickname "WJ-93".
+Then in 1979, it switched to country music.
+That gave competition to WONE in Dayton and WBZI in Xenia (then at 95.3 FM).
+By this time, Kim Faris was hosting middays as one of the first women DJs in the Dayton market.
 She was joined by afternoon personality Ron Scott.
-Doug Davisson did the 7 to midnight shift after leaving WONE AM in the early 1980s.
-The studios would eventually move to its current location at 717 E. David Rd. in early 1986, where it would join clustermate 1410 WING AM.
+Doug Davisson did the 7 to midnight shift after leaving WONE in the early 1980s.

+The studios in 1986 moved to its current location at 717 E. David Road.
+The station joined its sister station WING.

-Adult standards (1982-1984)
+Adult standards (1982–1984)

-In the early 1980s, the syndicated Al Ham's "Music Of Your Life", a big band/ballad-themed 1940s/early 50s format was gaining a following on stations in Indianapolis, Chicago and other market areas.
-WJAI did its own take on the format, though they themselves furnished the music instead.
-The format ran from 1982 to 1984.
+In 1982, the nationally syndicated "Music Of Your Life" service was heard on 92.9.
+It was an adult standards format playing hits from the 1940s, 1950s and 1960s.
+Music of Your Life was gaining a following on stations in Indianapolis, Chicago and other markets.
+WJAI did its own take on the format, supplementing the Music of Your Life tapes with its own musical selections.
+The format ran until 1984.